Is A Financial Adviser The Same As A Mortgage Adviser?

 If you’re seeking financial advice about a commercial product and you’re unsure whether or not, you have regulatory protections you should ask your adviser who will be able to explain this in more detail.

-Whole of Market Vs Limited Panel Advisers
+Whole of Market Vs Limited Panel Services

-The last area to be aware of when approaching an adviser for a mortgage is whether they’re a whole of market adviser or if they only have access to a limited panel (select panel).
+The last area to be aware of when approaching an adviser for a mortgage is whether they’re a whole-of-market adviser or if they only have access to a limited panel (select panel).

 Whole of Market Advisers